background

 The term “moat” refers to a sustainable competitive advantage belonging to a particular business that protects its long-term profit margins and market share from new market entrants (and other external threats) over the long run.

-The overall objective of calculating the metric is to grasp a better understanding of how efficiently a company has been utilizing its operating capital (i.e. deployment of capital).
+The overall objective of calculating the metric is to grasp a better understanding of how efficiently a company has been utilizing its operating capital (i.e. capital deployment).

 For investors in the public markets, the metric is frequently used to screen for potential investments, not just for retail investors but for institutional investors such as hedge funds – especially funds utilizing long-only, value-oriented strategies.